UniversityRadioYork/MyRadio/docs/install.md

 -   [If you enter an @york.ac.uk email you will not be able to login at all]
 -   Login using the email and password you just enterted

+-   If you encounter an error you need to create the file /var/www/myradio/src/MyRadio_Config.local.php with the text from the "Show Config" button
+-   [if you are using docker this needs to be done within the docker container using `docker exec -it [myradioid] bash`]

 ## Default Credentials

 Database: (when building the database, these credentials are needed)